mtpereira/backshop-ansible-101/slides/md/slides.md

 ---

 ## Basic commands
-There are 2 essencial commands
+There are 2 essential commands
   - `ansible`
   - `ansible-playbook`